hamlet-io/architectural-decision-log/adr/0005-convention-based-logging-classes.md

 ### Use an Inheritance-based Class Approach

-Design a layered log message system where a log message inherrits its severity and origin from parent classes, which themseles contribute greater detail to the message.
+Design a layered log message system where a log message inherits its severity and origin from parent classes, which themselves contribute greater detail to the message.

 > Severity
 >   Origin